Open water with distant Toronto skyline under wide sky with sunset

 The Ride

 The trail ends at an old lighthouse from 1974, surrounded by hills of discarded bricks that visitors have stacked and arranged into sculptures, arches, and little towers.
 It's this constantly evolving open-air art installation that nobody planned and nobody manages.
 People just keep building.
 Behind you, the Toronto skyline stretches across the horizon in what is, without exaggeration, the best view of the city I've found.
-It hits differently from out here.
 You see the whole thing at once, framed by open sky and lake water, and it reminds you how dramatic this city actually looks when you're far enough away to take it in.

 What You'll See